 Commitment to Equitable Opportunity

 We believe that some business and organizational practices disproportionately hurt the most marginalized people in society, including people of color, people from working class backgrounds, women, and LGBTQ people.
-Because we believe that these communities must be centered in the work we do, we strongly encourage applications from people with these identities or who are members of other marginalized communities.
+Because we believe that these communities must be centered in the work we do, we warmly invite people of diverse backgrounds to apply.

 Role of the Director